How To Ovulate More Regularly, Because Ovulation Isn't Just About Getting Pregnant

 It takes a lot of nutrients to release an egg, and also to form a temporary progesterone-secreting gland (called the corpus luteum).
 The corpus luteum is amazing.
 It grows from a microscopic nothing to a fully vascularized four centimeter structure in less than one day, which makes it the fastest growing tissue in the human body, hands down.
 No wonder you need nutrients!

-To ovulate, you need all food groups.
+For your body to fully know how to ovulate, you need all food groups.
 You need sufficient protein, iron, and zinc which you can most easily obtain from eggs, meat, and fish.
 You need magnesium from green veggies, and healthy starch from potatoes and squash.
 You also need fat such as butter and olive oil, so don’t starve your ovaries.
 Enjoy full meals each and every day, and your hormones will thank you.

-4. Commit To Stressing Less
+4. Commit To Stressing Less For Ovulation

 Stress is a major problem for ovulation.
 When you’re stressed, a part of your brain called the hypothalamus actively decides that it’s not a good time to make a baby.
 Therefore, it’s not a good time to ovulate.